RobustPy/autotestreg/README.md

 _(Section in english)_
 I want to add a lot of functionnalities to this project, but I don't have much time to work on it.
 Contributions are welcome!

+To install in dev mode, use `pip install -e .`

 <!-- ROADMAP-->
 ### Roadmap/todo
 <!-- table with columns : task, importance, difficulty, status, description -->